 Whether you enjoy relaxing aboard your sailboat, casting for bass from a fishing boat, or skimming the waves behind a ski-boat, there's ample room for your favorite water sports on Walter F. George Lake or Lake George W. Andrews.

 As the larger of the two lakes, Walter F. George lends itself better to boating activities, but numerous boat ramps are available on both lakes.

-Lake George W. Andrews boat ramps include: Abbie Creek Park, Columbia Boat Ramp*, and Omusee Creek Park* located on the Alabama side, and Coheelee Creek Park*, East Bank Park, Odom Creek Park*, and George W. Andrews Lock & Dam located on the Georgia side.
+Lake George W. Andrews boat ramps include Abbie Creek Park, Columbia Boat Ramp, Omusee Creek Park located, Coheelee Creek Park, East Bank Park, Odom Creek Park, and George W. Andrews Lock & Dam.

 A navigable channel of 100 feet by nine feet is maintained as far north a Columbus, Georgia, allowing larger boats to move safely along the lakes.
 Boaters are advised to be cautious of commercial barge traffic utilizing the inland waterway.

 Please be aware of possible underwater hazards.
 Low-hanging power lines should also be noted.
 Remember that all federal, state and local boating laws apply on the lakes.
 Please take note of navigational markers and exercise good judgment on the water.

 Most ramps charge a $3 boat launch fee, or you may purchase an annual pass for $30.
 For more information or to arrange for a ranger presentation on water safety, please contact the site manager's office at (229) 768-2516.